Developer Terms and Conditions

 12.2 Upon termination or expiry of this Agreement:

-(a) the licence granted by the Developer in clause 4.2.1 shall terminate automatically and Reapit shall cease marketing the Application(s) from the effective date of termination or expiry;
+(a) the licence granted by the Developer in clause 4.2.1 will terminate automatically and Reapit must cease using, and permitting the use of, and marketing the Application(s) from the effective date of termination or expiry;

-12.3 Termination of this Agreement in accordance with its terms shall not relieve the Developer of its payment obligations and all sums that would otherwise be due from the Developer to Reapit under this Agreement shall be payable on the date that they would otherwise become due and the number of Users applicable to any termination notice period (whether early termination in accordance with the terms of clause 11.3 or a notice to prevent automatic renewal in accordance with clause 11.2.2) shall be deemed to be the number of Users as at the date the applicable termination notice is sent.
+12.3 Termination of this Agreement in accordance with its terms will not relieve the Developer of its payment obligations and all sums that would otherwise be due from the Developer to Reapit under this Agreement will be payable on the date that they would otherwise become due and the number of Users applicable to any termination notice period (whether early termination in accordance with the terms of clause 11.3 or a notice to prevent automatic renewal in accordance with clause 11.2.2) will be deemed to be the number of Users as at the date the applicable termination notice is sent.

 13 NOTICES

-13.2 Any such notice, request, instruction or other document shall be deemed to have been received by the addressee two Business Days following the date of dispatch if the notice or other document is sent by registered post, or simultaneously with the delivery or transmission if sent by hand or if given by e-mail or other electronic means, provided always that any notice sent by e-mail or other electronic means shall also be sent by first class post.
+13.2 Any such notice, request, instruction or other document will be deemed to have been received by the addressee two Business Days following the date of dispatch if the notice or other document is sent by registered post, or simultaneously with the delivery or transmission if sent by hand or if given by e-mail or other electronic means.

 13.3 Notwithstanding the provisions above, a copy of any written notice sent by the Developer to Reapit must be sent by e-mail to Reapit at the e-mail to the address below: